Kreisman Graduate Fellows Application

 Meet our current fellows.

-2023-2024 Kreisman Graduate Fellows Program Application
+2024-2025 Kreisman Graduate Fellows Program Application

 Include a brief bio in the following format (300 words max):

 a.
-Synthesis of your area of study and academic focus at University of Chicago.
-Please begin opening sentence with your full name and a summary statement of who you are as an academic and a professional.
+Synthesis of your area of study and academic focus at the University of Chicago.
+Please begin the opening sentence with your full name and a summary statement of who you are as an academic and a professional.
 For example, “Brian Wilson is a public policy graduate student focused on youth systems involvement, such as child welfare, juvenile justice, and homelessness.”

-Maximum upload size: 52.22MB
+Maximum file size: 52.22MB

 This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.